-Born in New York City in 1950, Julia Alvarez spent the first ten years of her life in her family's native country, the Dominican Republic.
-In 1960, her family was forced to flee the Dominican Republic and immigrate to the United States because of Alvarez's father's involvement in an underground plot to overthrow the dictator of the Dominican Republic, Rafael Leonidas Trujillo Molina.
+Born in New York City in 1950, JULIA ALVAREZ's parents returned to their native country, Dominican Republic, shortly after her birth.
+Ten years later, the family was forced to flee to the United States because of her father’s involvement in a plot to overthrow the dictator, Trujillo.

 photo © by Bill Eichner

 site copyright © 2018 Stuart Bernstein Representation for Artists